Community recovery in non-binary and temporal stochastic block models: Introduction

-The present article is motivated by the inference of community structures from temporal network data; see \cite{Hartle_Papadopoulos_Krioukov_2021} for a fresh comprehensive review of dynamic network models.
+The present article is motivated by the inference of community structures from temporal network data; see \cite{Hartle_Papadopoulos_Krioukov_2021} for a comprehensive review of dynamic network models.
 Earlier works on models, algorithms, and data experiments on temporal networks include \cite{ Ghasemian_Zhang_Clauset_Moore_Peel_2016, Longepierre_Matias_2019, Matias_Miele_2017, Pensky_2019, Xu_Hero_2014, Yang_Chi_Zhu_Gong_Jin_2011 }, where interactions are assumed temporally uncorrelated given the community memberships.
-Many of the aforementioned works also allow for time-varying community memberships---a feature which is not in the scope of the present article.
-Information-theoretic studies on multiplex networks with independent layers include \cite{Han_Xu_Airoldi_2015} presenting a strongly consistent estimator for models with $N = O(1)$ and $T \gg 1$, \cite{Paul_Chen_2016} establishing minimax error rates for models with $N,T \gg 1$ and balanced community sizes, \cite{Alaluusua_Leskela_2022} establishing posterior consistency in a Bayesian framework, and \cite{Bhattacharyya_Chatterjee_2018-05-27, Pensky_Zhang_2019} presenting consistent estimators based on spectral clustering.
-Dynamic networks with temporally correlated interactions, or persistent edges, have so far attracted less attention.
-Articles \cite{Barucca_Lillo_Mazzarisi_Tantari_2018,Mazzarisi_Barucca_Lillo_Tantari_2020} present numerical algorithms for estimating community memberships in temporally correlated SBMs in which the interaction patterns between nodes are positively correlated Markov chains.
-Article \cite{Bhattacharyya_Chatterjee_2020-04-06} analysed a multiplex SBM with layers correlated via an ambient random process inducing synchronised interaction patterns for node pairs inside a community, and proved the consistency of a spectral clustering algorithm under sufficient mixing and regularity conditions.
-Recently, \cite{Rastelli_Fop_2020} presented a variational EM algorithm for a temporal SBM where interactions are continuous-time Markov processes.
-In the present article, our main objective is to derive information-theoretic thresholds for fully general interaction patterns which are insensitive to the mechanisms of randomness generating structures.
-We demonstrate in the examples that most of the aforementioned models are special cases of the proposed general approach.
+Some of the aforementioned works also allow for time-varying community memberships.
+Because time-varying community memberships are known to involve model identifiability issues \cite{Matias_Miele_2017}, this feature is left out of the scope of the present article.
+Information-theoretic studies on multiplex networks with independent layers include \cite{Han_Xu_Airoldi_2015} presenting a strongly consistent estimator for models with $N = O(1)$ and $T \gg 1$, \cite{Paul_Chen_2016} establishing minimax error rates for models with $N,T \gg 1$ and balanced community sizes, \cite{Alaluusua_Leskela_2022} establishing posterior consistency in a Bayesian framework, and \cite{Bhattacharyya_Chatterjee_2018-05-27,Bhattacharyya_Chatterjee_2020-04-06,Lei_Lin_2022,Paul_Chen_2020,Pensky_Zhang_2019} presenting consistent estimators based on spectral clustering.
+Dynamic networks with temporally correlated interactions, or persistent edges, have so far attracted much less attention.
+Articles \cite{Barucca_Lillo_Mazzarisi_Tantari_2018,Mazzarisi_Barucca_Lillo_Tantari_2020} present numerical algorithms for estimating community memberships in temporally correlated SBMs in which the interaction patterns between nodes are positively correlated discrete-time Markov chains.